Can Creditors Take Life Insurance Proceeds?

 Life insurance provides financial protection for beneficiaries after the policyholder dies.
 Whether creditors can take life insurance proceeds depends on beneficiary designation.

-When you name specific individuals as beneficiaries, the death benefit goes directly to them and bypasses your estate.
-This protects it from most creditor claims.
-Creditors can access life insurance proceeds only when the estate is listed as a beneficiary or when a court order requires payment.
+When you name specific individuals as beneficiaries, the death benefit goes directly to them and bypasses your estate, putting it outside the reach of most creditor claims.
+Creditors can access proceeds only when the estate is the named beneficiary or a court order directs payment.

 When Creditors Can Take Life Insurance Proceeds